walmartlabs/was/README.md

 WIP

-Add a -c option to make it copy instead of move
 Make it return non-zero if there were any errors

 Let user choose the extension.

 Read file list from STDIN